waldrupm/FlightSurety/README.md

 ## Develop Server (You will need at least 40 Ganache or local ETH accounts in order to setup the project properly.
 It currently makes use of 20 Oracles, using accounts 19-39 for that purpose.)

-`npm run server`
+`npm run build:server`
 `truffle test ./test/oracles.js`

 ## Deploy
+To deploy Dapp for op testing:
+`npm run dapp`

 To build dapp for prod:
 `npm run dapp:prod`

-Deploy the contents of the ./dapp folder
+Deploy the contents of the ./src/dapp folder

 ## Important notes
 If there is a metamask RPC payload error about Nonces, metamask accounts need to be reset.
 This can be done in the Metamask extension by clicking on the account icon > Settings (at bottom) > Advanced > "Reset Account".
 This deletes account history local and fixes the nonce issue.